PPatrickGU/PRE-internship-in-ENSTA-Paris/Data-creation/Blender/README.md

-# wave-simulator
+# Wave-simulator

-Main part of the work placed in [reposetory](https://github.com/manubatet/Ship-simulator).
+The origin of this work is  https://github.com/manubatet/Ship-simulator

 Take into account that it is not directly executed by python, it is executed by Blender.
 This script has been updated by Dajing  to adapt to the Blender 2.83, so instalation of Blender 2.83 is needed.